+Future work.
 We plan to extend our work so to offer even more flexibility.
-For example, by introducing a parameterised fuse primitive which, when more than one possible agreement is available (as in our introductory example), will form a session according to different criteria, e.g. by choosing the agreement involving the most (or least) number of participants.
-These criteria may be based on a semantic characterization of global types, e.g. as the one in [6].
-We also plan to study the possibility for a participant to be involved in a session under multiple contracts - e.g. when a bank advertises two different services, and a customer publishes a contract which uses both of them (and possibly others) in a well-formed choreography.
+For example, by introducing a parameterised fuse primitive which starts a session according to different criteria, when more than one agreement is possible (as in our introductory example).
+For instance, one could choose the agreement involving the most (or least) number of participants.
+These criteria may be based on a semantic characterisation of global types, e.g. as the one in [9].
+We also plan to study the possibility for a participant to be involved in a session under multiple contracts - e.g., a bank advertising two services, and a customer publishing a contract which uses both of them in a well-formed choreography.